 Job Requisition Number: 24559.
 Campus Shared Services (CSS) – a division of the UC Berkeley Office of the Vice Chancellor for Administration – provides reliable, high-quality administrative support to faculty, academics, staff, student employees, and retirees in support of the UC Berkeley mission of teaching, research, and public service.

 CSS provides services in the areas of Business and Financial Services, Human Resources/ Academic Personnel Support, Information Technology, and Research Administration to nearly all campus units.

-This position is responsible for managing client relationships and facilitating effective service delivery to Space Sciences Laboratory units.
-Serves as a Academic Personnel Analyst and liaison between clients and VCRO.
+This position is responsible for managing client relationships and facilitating effective service delivery to administrative business or academic units on campus.
+Serves as an Academic Personnel Analyst and liaison between clients and VCRO.
 Ensures the efficient flow of information and coordinates and conducts activities to best serve client needs in a timely manner.
 Works with Service Delivery Manager and AP/HR Process Improvement teams to implement best practices and deliver continuous improvements in service.
 This position involves recommending, developing, implementing, administering, coordinating, and/or evaluating Human Resources policies, labor contracts, statutes, programs and procedures covering several of the following: recruitment, compensation, employee relations, labor relations, welfare programs, training and development, visa procurement, intercampus transfers, and employee services.

 The University of California was chartered in 1868 and its flagship campus - envisioned as a "City of Learning" - was established at Berkeley, on San Francisco Bay.
 Today the world's premier public university and a wellspring of innovation, UC Berkeley occupies a 1,232 acre campus with a sylvan 178-acre central core.
 From this home its academic community makes key contributions to the economic and social well-being of the Bay Area, California, and the nation.